Long-term drought prediction using deep neural networks based on geospatial weather data: Methods

 \subsection{Baseline}

-As a global baseline and a coherence check, we took the most prevalent class from train data and compared it with actual targets from the test subset.
-We also checked a rolling baseline - i.e., the most frequent class from recent history (from 6 to 24 months), but the results were almost indistinguishable from the global baseline, so we kept them out of our tables and graphs.
+As a global baseline and a coherence check, we took the most prevalent class from the training data as the prediction and compared it with actual targets from the test subset.
+We also checked a rolling baseline (i.e., the most frequent class from recent history, from 6 to 24 months).
+Still, the results were almost indistinguishable from the global baseline, so we did not include them in our tables and graphs.